INFORMATION ABOUT COOKIES

 - PHPSESSID: cookie that is technical and strictly necessary that contains the session identifier.
 It is eliminated upon closing the browser.

 - _lang: technical cookie that is strictly necessary, which contains the session language.
 It is eliminated upon closing the browser.

-- ac_cookies: technical cookie that is strictly necessary, which contains the value of whether the installation of cookies has been accepted.
-It expires 1 year after the last update.
+- _bmncc: technical cookie that is strictly necessary, which contains the value of the cookies settings.
+It expires 2 years after the last update.

 - _utma: Google Analytics cookie which records the date of the first and last time that the user visited the website.
 It expires 2 years after the last update.
 More information about the processing done by Google Analytics here.